fabiofabrizi/pands-project/README.md

 v) Examine the visual representation - Does it show a pattern or something unique that we can use to understand the data set.

 From the process above, one can take a data set in csv format and apply the above steps to look for any unique patterns in the data.

+## Files

+There's lots of files - here's an explanation of them converter2.py
+This pulls directly from the main archive at UCI and converts it to a CSV format with headers The call to the function is commented out because analysis.py calls it.
+The file does the task of i) from Preliminary Findings

+EDA.py
+This is the Exploratory Data Analysis of the Iris Data set.
+We check for missing values, duplicates, etc The function is called from analysis.py
+This file does the task of ii) and iii) from Preliminary Findings.

+analysis.py
+This calls the functions from the other files so that only one file needs to be run.
+I've done it in this way because I tried to split it up into parts and thought if the project scope changed it would be better for maintenance